arduino/help-center-content/content/Arduino Cloud/Web Editor/Selecting-between-multiple-libraries-with-the-same-name.md

 id: 4405884552594
 ---

-Several techniques can be used to make the Cloud Editor pick a specific library when multiple libraries with the same name are available.
+Several techniques can be used to make Arduino Cloud Editor pick a specific library when multiple libraries with the same name are available.
 One method is importing a copy of the library you want to use.
 Imported libraries are given preference over the pre-installed libraries ([full details here](https://arduino.github.io/arduino-cli/latest/sketch-build-process/#location-priorities-in-arduino-web-editor)).
 The technique works with any library, but we'll use the `DS18B20` library as an example in this guide.

 > See [this forum post](https://forum.arduino.cc/index.php?topic=684441.msg4605368#msg4605368) if you're interested in learning alternative methods to the technique described in this guide.